-Our approach uses similar principles as [19], but since we are interested in verification of a single instruction only, we can consider the reset state of the RTL model as a starting point.
-This also eliminates the need to make the symbolic execution reach in a potentially costly way the corresponding starting ISA state.
-The top-level control of verifying a single instruction can be summarized as follows: (1) Initialize the environment of the given RTL and ISA model.
+The top-level control of verifying a single instruction is the following: (1) Initialize the environment of the given RTL and ISA model.
 (2) Symbolically execute one cycle of the ISA model (covering all possible cases that may arise).
 (3) Stall the ISA model and reset the RTL model to ensure that it is in a stable state.
 (4) Symbolically execute the RTL model for the needed number of cycles (depending on the write-back pipeline stage or on the number of cycles of a multicycle instruction).
 (5) Stall the RTL model to ensure that no more changes on architectural resources are made.
-(6) Finally, check whether the environments of the RTL and ISA model are equal.
+(6) Finally, check whether the environments of the RTL and ISA model equal.
 In the first step of the initialization of the environment, the program memory is filled with an instruction to be verified, other architectural resources are left random to simulate all possible inputs for the instruction.
-If the environments of the RTL and ISA models are found different in Step 6, an error in the implementation of the instruction initially set in the program memory was found.
+If the environments of the RTL and ISA models differ in the final step of verification, an error in the implementation of the instruction initially set in the program memory was found (more diagnostic information can be found by looking for the concrete states of the environment under which the error arises).
 In the next section, all these steps are described in more details.

-V. A MORE DETAILED DESCRIPTION OF THE APPROACH A. Generation of the ISA Model
+V. A MORE DETAILED DESCRIPTION OF THE APPROACH

+A. Generation of the ISA Model

 To derive the ISA model of a processor, we use the output of the Codasip semantics extractor, which consists of the instruction syntax and the semantics generated for each possible combination of operands of the instruction.
-The way these combinations are encoded within an instruction word is called instruction format.
+The way how these combinations are encoded within an instruction word is called instruction format.
 The description of the syntax includes the name of the instruction and its unique assembler and binary representation.
 The binary representation divides the instruction word into constant and operand parts.
 The constant parts are usually used to express the opcode and addressing mode, while the operand parts mark the position of the code of operands within an instruction word.
 The semantics description uses an SSA-based representation.